epsy/clize/docs/reference.rst

 ------------------------------------------------------

-An ``*args``-like parameter in python becomes a repeatable positional parameter on the CLI:
+An ``*args``-like parameter in Python becomes a repeatable positional parameter on the CLI:

 .. code-block:: python